LDE – Peter Rothwell to Nordlicht

-The Peter Rothwell to Nordlicht series of steam engines were early, passenger train, tender locomotivess operated by the Leipzig–Dresden Railway Company (Leipzig-Dresdner Eisenbahn or LDE) in Germany.
+The Peter Rothwell to Nordlicht series of steam engines were early passenger tender locomotives operated by the Leipzig–Dresden Railway Company (Leipzig-Dresdner Eisenbahn or LDE) in Germany.

 History

 The six locomotives were delivered from 1838 to 1840 by Rothwell, England to the LDE.
 They were given the names PETER ROTHWELL, SALAMANDER, MAGDEBURG, SIMSON, ALTENBURG and NORDLICHT.

 The engines were retired between 1856 and 1864.